-Second, although there are many options out there to choose from, we hope to clear up any confusion surrounding secured and unsecured loans so you can decide which kind of loan is best for you.
+We'll review the key differences between secured and unsecured loans so you can understand which kind of loan is best for you.

 An unsecured loan is a loan that does not require you to put up items you own, such as your car or home, as collateral to qualify for the loan.
 Instead, an unsecured loan is issued based on the borrower’s creditworthiness and ability to pay.

 Creditworthiness is a term used in the loan world.
 Basically, it means the collection of factors a lender takes a look at to determine the likelihood that a borrower will default on his/her loan.
-Typically, your creditworthiness takes factors like your credit score and income into account.
+Typically, your creditworthiness takes factors like your credit history, credit score and income into account.

 For an unsecured loan, the lender is taking on a bigger risk by giving money to the borrower without collateral.

 Personal loans are generally unsecured loans.

 Personal loans: You can apply for a personal loan from a bank, credit union or online lender like Marcus, which has a personal loan offering.
 Depending on the terms, you can use a personal loan for a variety of purposes .
 (For example, Marcus personal loans can be used for consolidating credit card debt or to pay for a home renovation).

 A secured loan requires you to put up items you own, such as your car or home, to qualify for the loan.
 These assets, known as collateral, can be seized by your lender if you default on your loan.
 Collateral provides protection to a lender because, in the event that you fail to pay back the loan, the lender may collect and sell the collateral used to secure the loan.